Jeremy Vuolo’s Latest Instagram Post Proves That Jinger Duggar Hasn’t Given Birth Yet

 “A weekend visit from family,” Jeremy captioned the image.

 The family members who made the long trip from Arkansas to Laredo, Texas included Jinger’s older sisters Jana, 28, and Jessa, 25.
 Jessa’s husband, Ben Seewald, 23, also joined the group, as did family friend Laura DeMasie.
-Jeremy didn’t reveal whether there was a particular reason that Jinger’s family was visiting, but it’s possible that they were town to help her prepare for her baby’s arrival.
+Jeremy didn’t reveal whether there was a particular reason that Jinger’s family was visiting, but it’s possible that they were in town to help her prepare for her baby’s arrival.
 As reported by the International Business Times, Jana has previously expressed interest in decorating her niece’s nursery.
 She and Jessa were helping Jinger and Jeremy get moved into their new home when she told the Counting On cameras that they planned on returning to Laredo once Jinger was pregnant.

 “We’ll come back next time and we’re going to help them set up a nursery,” Jana said.